yusufm423/inc-safe-flow-path/Readme.md

 <br>(iii) handle_intersecting_path():

 ```
-Require: array diverge[], user entered flow b
+Require: array diverge[], user entered flow integer b
-1. Retrieve stored values of safe path i.e. l,r,fp and store a copy of fp in temporary variable fp_.
+1. Retrieve stored values of safe path i.e. l,r,fp and store a copy of fp in temporary variable fp'.
 2. If diverge is empty:
     a.
-If weighted edge l and l+1 was affected due to increment in flow, then use right_extension.
+If weighted edge {l, l+1} was affected due to increment in flow, then use right_extension.
-    b. else no change is needed, due to unrelated path
+    b. else no change is needed, as it is unrelated path.
     c.return.
-3. Check weighted edge l and l+1 was affected due to increment in flow, increment fp with b.
+3. Check weighted edge {l, l+1} was affected due to increment in flow, fp = fp + b
     a.
 If number of elements in diverge := 1, then return.
 4. fp = fp - (number of elements in diverge) * b
-5. If fp>0 and fp_>0 or fp<=0 and fp_<0 :
+5. If fp>0 and fp'>0 or fp<=0 and fp'<0 :
     a.
-If fp<=0 and fp_<0 :
+If fp<=0 and fp'<0 :
         i.
 If fp + (outflow at r) <=0 :
             I. decrement r
             II. fp = fp + (outflow at r)